The "kingdom of heaven" is a condition of the heartnot something that comes "above the earth" or "after death."

 (Friedrich Nietzsche (1844-1900), German philosopher, classical scholar, critic of culture.
-Friedrich Nietzsche, Sämtliche Werke: Kritische Studienausgabe, vol. 5, p.
-360, eds.
+Friedrich Nietzsche, Sämtliche Werke: Kritische Studienausgabe, vol. 6, p.
+207, eds.
 Giorgio Colli and Mazzino Montinari, Berlin, de Gruyter (1980).
-On the Genealogy of Morals, "Third Essay," section 10 (1887).)
+The Antichrist, section 34 (prepared for publication 1888, published 1895).)

 I begin to see that a man's got to be in his own heaven to be happy.

 (Mark Twain [Samuel Langhorne Clemens] (1835-1910), U.S. author.
 1907.
 Eli Stormfield, in "Extracts from Capt.
 Stormfield's Visit to Heaven," p.
 835, Mark Twain: Collected Tales, Sketches, Speeches, & Essays, 1891-1910, Library of America (1992).)

 'Twas not by ideas,by heaven! his life was put in jeopardy by words.